cmda-bt/be-course-17-18/week-1.md

 > Wall Street subway station by [**@martinceralde**][try-git-cover-author].

-In this assignment you’ll learn the basics of the Git.
+In this assignment you’ll learn the basics of Git.

 #### Synopsis